isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **06 Mar.
+2020**:
+**Presenter**: Heike Hofmann
+**Title**: Historical Firsts and Some Classics (II)
+**Abstract**: In this talk we are going to re-visit some of the historical firsts as well as some of the classical graphics.
+William Playfair - Scottish engineer and British secret agent gave us a few of those firsts: line charts, barcharts, and also, alas, pie charts.
+Looking at graphics created at a time when visualizing out-of-the-box was the only way to go, hopefully also allows us to break through our box and inspires us to visualize things a little differently.

 - **28 Feb.
 2020**:
 **Presenter**: Kiegan Rice
 **Title**: Political Data Journalism: A History of Election Graphics in the U.S.